 The SSA will only disclose your personal or health information to other SAE staff upon your consent.
 Please feel free to contact the SSA to discuss your concerns.

-This is a document prepared by the Student Services Adviser in consultation with yourself as the student.
+This is a document prepared by the Student Services Advisor in consultation with yourself as the student.
 Your SAPD is used to document information about the impact of your disability on your studies.
 It also outlines reasonable adjustments which you can provide to academic staff each trimester.
-Please see Student Access Plan for more information.
+Please see the Student Access Plan for more information.

-The Student Access Plan Disability (SAPD) is developed by the Student Services Adviser (SSA) in consultation with yourself.
+The Student Access Plan Disability (SAPD) is developed by the Student Services Advisor (SSA) in consultation with yourself.
 The SSA will need to see the medical documentation you provide.
 The SSA then seeks feedback from the Department Coordinator and Campus Academic Coordinator before the SAPD is finalised and an electronic copy sent to you.
 Please note, the SAPD may not necessarily disclose the nature of your disability, only the impact that your disability has on your ability to study, and the reasonable adjustments that may be required.

 You can then use your SAPD to negotiate reasonable adjustments with academic staff in your modules.